protontypes/open-sustainable-technology/README.md

 - [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated latex template
 - [ghg-emissions-indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a GHG emissions indicator published on Environmental Reporting British Columbia
 - [DuMux](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux) - DuMux is based on the DUNE framework and aims to provide a multitude of numerical models as well as flexible discretization methods for complex non-linear phenomena, such as CO2 sequestration, soil remediation, drug delivery in cancer therapy and more
-- [batch7_satellite_ges](https://github.com/dataforgoodfr/batch7_satellite_ges/) - The goal of our project is to localize CO2 emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from the NASA.
+- [batch7_satellite_ges](https://github.com/dataforgoodfr/batch7_satellite_ges/) - The goal of our project is to localize CO2 emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from NASA.
-- [ghgforcing](https://github.com/gschivley/ghgforcing) - Python package to calculating forcing from continuous GHG emissions
+- [ghgforcing](https://github.com/gschivley/ghgforcing) - Python package to calculating forcing from continuous GHG emissions.
 - [CO2 Emission Datasets](https://www.che-project.eu/data-portal) - The CHE Data Portal provides an interface to the distributed data used and made available through the project, either as input data sets or as resulting data sets.

 ### Carbon Capture
 - [SimCCS](https://github.com/simccs/SimCCS) - SimCCS is a software platform for carbon capture and storage (CCS) infrastructure design.
-- [FOQUS](https://github.com/CCSI-Toolset/FOQUS) - Framework for Optimization and Quantification of Uncertainty and Surrogates
+- [FOQUS](https://github.com/CCSI-Toolset/FOQUS) - Framework for Optimization and Quantification of Uncertainty and Surrogates.
-- [Carbon Capture and Storage](https://github.com/yohanesnuwara/carbon-capture-and-storage) - This is a complete modelling workflow that integrates reservoir simulation data, rock physics, time-lapse seismic, and geomechanics of CO2 injection in carbonate rock
+- [Carbon Capture and Storage](https://github.com/yohanesnuwara/carbon-capture-and-storage) - This is a complete modelling workflow that integrates reservoir simulation data, rock physics, time-lapse seismic, and geomechanics of CO2 injection in carbonate rock.

 ## Observation and Conservation of Ecosystems
 ### Forests and Biodiversity